-For more detail on the Resource Management Act 1991, refer to the Environment and resource management law section.
+The Act is proposed for replacement but will remain largely in effect for several years.
+For more detail, refer to the Environment and resource management law section.

 Building works

 The Building Act 2004 is designed to regulate and control building work and the use of buildings.
 Every new building and most substantial alterations or additions to existing buildings will require a building consent.
 Multiple-use approvals are available for group home builders who build homes throughout New Zealand using the same or similar plans.